 Clay has litigated multiple disputes involving renewable energy projects, including:

 - Representing developer and seller of solar energy project in contract dispute with purchaser regarding alleged delays in project completion.

 - Prosecuted suit brought by Indiana wind energy producer against the country’s largest utility based on breach of 20-year purchase power agreement.
 Negotiated advantageous settlement after Seventh Circuit granted summary judgment for client on all liability issues.

 - Defended arbitration claims against equity investors in renewable energy project based on dispute over the calculation of internal rate of return thresholds.
 Obtained final award for clients after multiple rounds of briefing and discovery.

 - Defended power transmission company in declaratory judgment action brought by two wholesale power marketers.
 Obtained dismissal of all claims pursuant to doctrine of primary jurisdiction.

-Clay has defended many clients in false advertising and labeling cases.
+Clay has defended multiple clients in false advertising and labeling cases.
 His successes include:

-- Defending nation’s leading health care company against state Attorney General suit based on alleged false marketing of leading anti-psychotic medication.
+- Defended nation’s leading health care company against state Attorney General suit based on alleged false marketing of leading anti-psychotic medication.

-- Defended leading health care company against multiple false advertising claims related to nation's leading no-calorie sweetener.
+- Defended nation’s leading health care company against multiple false advertising claims for its dominant no-calorie sweetener brand.
 Included litigations in multiple jurisdictions commenced by industry competitors and consumer class action plaintiffs.
 All class actions dismissed after denial of class certification.
 Competitor claims settled after five-week jury trial in the Eastern District of Pennsylvania.

 Clay has represented several national law firms in malpractice and firm partnership disputes.